0757377860/portfolio/README.md

 ## MY PORTFOLIO
-By Brenda Andeso.
+By; FRANCIS MUTHEE

 ## Description
-This is my Portfolio Website where I brieflyt talk about myself, my skills and the projects I have created.
+This is my Portfolio Website where I briefly talk about myself, my skills and the projects I have created.

 #### Setup/Installation Requirements
 Have a browser(Google Chrome)